-The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve at least level 4 (or score below 100 in 2016/17) in reading and/or maths at the end of Key Stage 2.
+The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve at least level 4 (or score below 100 from 2017 onwards) in reading and/or maths at the end of Key Stage 2.

 2013- 2014 £7,500